BartSte/snapshot/README.md

 # TODO:

-- [ ] When connection is lost, I want the state to become searching.
-This can be done by setting a timer that counts the time since the last frame was received.
-If this time is greater than a certain threshold, the state should become searching.
+- [ ] When the connection is lost, the app will set the state to stop after the duration that is specified in the timeout.
+In the meantime, we do not want a blank screen, instead, we want to display the last frame that was received.

+- [ ] When the state becomes "stop" the recording should be stopped.
+This is not the case at the moment.